blakemerryman/blakemerryman.github.io/_posts/2018-04-10-introduction-to-codables.md

 ## Vocabulary

-- Encode: The process of converting a type to an interchange format.
+- _Encode_: The process of converting a type to an interchange format (e.g. Model type to JSON).
-- Decode: The process of converting an interchange to a type.
+- _Decode_: The process of converting an interchange format to a type (e.g. JSON to Model type).

 ## Motivating Example